RU

 Serving: Chilled

-A fruit drink made from berries, typically lingonberries or cranberries.
-Sweetened with sugar or honey and served chilled.
+Fruit drink made from berries, typically lingonberries or cranberries.
+Sweetened with sugar or honey, served chilled.
+Tangy, refreshing, vitamin-rich.
+Traditional Russian beverage.
+Often homemade.

 fruit drinkCold